RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 .. _SchedulerSMPPriorityAffinity:

-Aribitary Processor Affinity Priority SMP Scheduler
+Arbitrary Processor Affinity Priority SMP Scheduler
 ---------------------------------------------------

 A fixed-priority scheduler which uses a table of chains with one chain per